Sean Longstaff: Career

+Newcastle United

-Longstaff began his career with the youth team of Newcastle United.
+Longstaff began his career with the youth team of Newcastle United at 9 years old.
 He moved on loan to Scottish Premiership club Kilmarnock in January 2017, along with Callum Roberts and Freddie Woodman.
-He signed on loan for Blackpool in July 2017.
+In July 2017, he signed on loan for EFL League One club Blackpool for the 2017–18 season where he made 45 appearances and scored nine goals.

+His first goal for the Newcastle United first team was on 17 July 2018, when he opened the scoring in a 2–0 win over St Patrick's Athletic in a pre-season friendly at Richmond Park.
 Longstaff impressed manager Rafa Benítez in pre-season and was rewarded with a four-year contract in November 2018.
-Longstaff made his competitive first team debut against Nottingham Forest in the Carabao Cup in August 2018, before making his Premier League debut as a second-half substitute against Liverpool at Anfield the following December.
-This was followed up by his first goal in the FA Cup replay against Blackburn Rovers before he put in a memorable performance by winning the penalty that gave Newcastle a 2–1 win over champions Manchester City in January 2019.
+Longstaff made his competitive first team debut against Nottingham Forest in the second round of the EFL Cup in August 2018, before making his Premier League debut as a second-half substitute against Liverpool at Anfield the following December.
+This was followed up by his first goal in an FA Cup third round replay against Blackburn Rovers before he put in a memorable performance by winning the penalty that gave Newcastle a 2–1 win over champions Manchester City in January 2019.

 On 26 February 2019, Longstaff scored his first Premier League goal for Newcastle in a 2–0 win over Burnley.

 In March 2019, Longstaff was ruled out for the rest of the 2018–19 season following a knee ligament injury.

 On 31 January 2023, he scored a brace in a 2–1 win over Southampton in the EFL Cup semi-final second leg to qualify his club to their first final since 1999.

+On 4 October 2023, he scored his first UEFA Champions League goal, in a 4–1 win over Paris Saint-Germain at St James' Park.

+On 16 March 2025, Longstaff appeared on the bench in the 2025 EFL Cup final as Newcastle won their first major domestic trophy in 70 years.
+Longstaff scored the winning penalty in the penalty shootout away to Nottingham Forest in the second round of the competition to help the club on their way to success.

+Leeds United

+On 18 July 2025, Longstaff signed a reported 4-year deal worth a reported £12m plus potential add-ons with Leeds United, ending his long stint at Newcastle United.

 Personal life

-Raised in North Shields, Longstaff's younger brother Matty is a footballer who also plays for Newcastle United.

-Their father David is a former Great Britain ice hockey player, who featured over 100 times for the national side, and is still active as coach for the Whitley Warriors.
+Raised in North Shields, Longstaff's younger brother Matty is a footballer who plays for CF Montréal.
+Their father David is a former Great Britain ice hockey player, who featured over 100 times for the national side, and was a coach for the Whitley Warriors until the end of the 2022/23 Season.
 David Longstaff is also the cousin of former England international Alan Thompson.
 They are not related to former Newcastle academy player Luis Longstaff.

 Longstaff's father stated that both Sean and Matty are lifelong fans of Newcastle United.